-C. The City Manager may delegate as needed any authority granted by this chapter to the Public Works Director, the Urban Forester, the Planning Director Manager, the City Engineer, or such other designee as deemed appropriate by the City Manager.
+C. The City Manager may delegate as needed any authority granted by this chapter to a designee as deemed appropriate by the City Manager.

 16.32.015 CREATION AND ESTABLISHMENT OF THE TREE BOARD

 A. Tree Board Composition

 The Tree Board will consist of seven members, at least five of which must be residents of the City, one must be an ISA Certified Arborist, and all seven must be appointed by the Mayor with approval of the City Council.